Facets (album)

 Facets is the debut studio album by American singer-songwriter Jim Croce, released and self-published in 1966.
 Croce had five hundred copies of the album pressed, financed with a $500 cash wedding gift that he and his wife to be, Ingrid Croce, received from his parents.
-Croce's parents were certain that Jim would fail completely at selling the record, and realizing that he couldn't support his family as a singer, would abandon music and finish his college education.
-The album was recorded in a three-hour session at a Delaware studio.
+Croce's parents were certain that Jim would fail at selling the record, and realizing that he couldn't support his family as a singer, would abandon music and finish his college education.
+The album was recorded in a three-hour session at Ken-Del Studios in Wilmington, Delaware.
 Unexpectedly, it proved to be a success.
-Croce sold every record, even turning a profit of $2500.
+Croce sold every record, even turning a profit of $2,500.
 The majority of those records were sold to fans who attended Croce's shows at local bars.
 Original vinyl copies of Facets are extremely rare today.

 Shout!
-Factory released an expanded two-disc version in 2004.
+Factory released an expanded CD version in 2004.
+These seven extra songs included in the CD were recorded in 1969 after recording the Jim & Ingrid Croce album in 1968.
+The couple recorded 21 songs as a demonstration tape to audition for Boston's children's TV show.
+They did not get the job.
+The demo tapes had never been released until seven tracks were selected to be included with the 2004 CD release.